wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 location
 ^^^^^^^^

-Specify the location of a log or wildcarded group of logs to be read. ``strftime`` format strings may be used for log file names.
+This indicates the location of a log or wild-carded group of logs to be read. ``strftime`` format strings may be used for log file names.

 For instance, a log file named ``file.log-2017-01-22`` could be referenced with ``file.log-%Y-%m-%d`` (assuming today is Jan 22nd, 2017).

-Wildcards may be used on non-Windows systems.
-When wildcards are used, the log files must exist at the time ``ossec-logcollector`` is started.
-It will not automatically begin monitoring new log files.
+Wildcards may be used on non-Windows systems, however, the log file must exist at the time ``ossec-logcollector`` is started as it will not automatically begin monitoring new log files.

 Note that ``strftime`` format strings and wildcards cannot be used on the same entry.